Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

    implementation unit
      A C++ :term:`translation unit` that implements module entities declared in a module interface unit.

+   implicit build
+     A build strategy where module dependencies are discovered by searching for :term:`BMI` files during compilation.

    internal partition unit
      A :term:`translation unit` which contains a partition name and is not